 Practices of External Collaboration for Service Delivery (Work Package 7 – WP7)

-Led by the University of Antwerp (Belgium), this work package is conducting research from July 2020 to May 2021.
+Led by the University of Antwerp (Belgium), this work package conducted research from July 2020 to November 2021.

 - Processes of collaborative innovation,